albel727/awesomewm_gnome_menu/README.md

 # Advanced usage

 #### Automatically updating menu
-(*Note: this functionality requires `INOFITY` support from your Linux kernel, which is very likely present, though*).
+(_Note: this functionality requires `INOTIFY` support from your Linux kernel, which is very likely present, though_).

 The usage example from `Synopsis` is simple to integrate into the awesome config and sufficient for the most.
 It has just a minor drawback: whenever your applications change, you have to restart awesome in order to see